coal2nuclear.com nuclearoil.com Global Warming, Water, and Energy solutions for decision makers.

 Worldwide, electrical generation and distribution systems represent the largest industrial capital investment.
 These figures clearly illustrate why the world won't throw away that much money in electricity generation equipment just for clean air.
 Not only must we move away from coal as quickly as possible, we must do it as frugally as possible.
 Al Gore's dream doesn't stand a snowball's chance in hell if he doesn't push real hard for COAL YARD NUKES.

-The only POSSIBLE way to end this 11 billion tons a year of power plant CO2 is to convert coal plants to nuclear.
+The only POSSIBLE way to end this 11 billion tons a year of power plant CO2 is to repower coal plants with nuclear.
 We simply can't build our way out in time.
-Again, the Master Key is to convert those 5,000 biggest polluters first.
+Again, the Master Key is to repower those 5,000 biggest polluters first.

-A PBMR takes over 1,000 tons of both nuclear and non-nuclear graphite.
+A PBMR takes about 1,000 tons of both nuclear and non-nuclear graphite to both build and initial fuel.
+(A 20 foot O.D. cylinder, 90 feet high, with a wall 3 feet thick of graphite along with about 300 tons of pebbles fuel.)
 The world produced 1.1 million tons of natural and 0.16 million tons of synthetic graphite in 2006.
 Additional graphite can be made from coal at added cost.
 This means the world has sufficient mineral, industrial, and construction resources to make, install, and fuel at least 1,260 PBMR reactors every year if all graphite was devoted to the task and supply remained constant.
 That's about 3 PBMR reactors and fuel a day.
 I do not know how much graphite could be mined if the graphite market was like the oil market.
 Perhaps 3 times as much, with half being synthetic from coal.
 Again, this reminds us just how big the job of CO2 fighting is.

 CONSTRUCTION PROJECT SCHEDULE: (An Outline Under Construction itself)